Diana Cugliari

 Convertible Note in 2017

-Clinical Platform creates short form, video based patient and caregiver information for people that have cancer and then connects them to clinical trials.
-The purpose of our business is to improve the outcomes of cancer patients by providing easily accessible and retain-able information on the diagnosis of, treatments for and living with and any type of cancer.
+Clinical Platform creates short form, video based patient and caregiver information for people that have chronic illnesses and then connects them to clinical trials.
+The purpose of our business is to improve the outcomes of patients by providing easily accessible and retain-able information on the diagnosis of, treatments for and living with and any chronic disease.
 It is a fact that better educated patients have improved outcomes.

 Series B in 2017